Tots and Babies;

 If we feel it appropriate we may also introduce some simple woodland games, and we also have simple tools available which the leaders can demonstrate and help the children learn to use if they wish, in an age appropriate manner.

-We often have two leaders dogs at our sessions, an 8 year old border collie who is friendly and doesn't jump up; and a sometimes a 2 year old yellow labrador who either is asleep, or follows the collie about.
-On Mondays there will be a black labrador and on Fridays another dog on the lead.
+We have two leaders dogs at our sessions, a 9 year old border collie who is friendly and doesn't jump up; and a 3 year old yellow labrador who either is asleep, or follows the collie about.
 No other dogs are permitted.

 During the session we will try to chat with you to reflect on what your child likes doing and might want to do next time, so we can keep the sessions as child led as possible.